dynatrace-oss/dynahist/README.md

 ![Raw Serialization](docs/figures/serialization-size-raw.svg)

 The space advantage is maintained even with compression.
-The reason is that DynaHist requires much fewer bins to guarantee the same relative error.
+The reason is that DynaHist requires much fewer bins to guarantee the same relative error and therefore less information has to be stored.

 ![Compressed Serialization](docs/figures/serialization-size-compressed.svg)